anahitasocial/anahita/README.md

 ### Nodes
 1. **actors:** people, groups, or build your own custom actor
-2. **media:** notes, topics, todos, photos, pages, or build your own custom media
+2. **media:** notes, topics, todos, photos, articles, or build your own custom media
 3. **hashtags:** all actors, media, and comments are hashtagable
 4. **locations:** all actors and media are geolocatable
 5. **stories:** updates created by actors for their followers